-JD students who do not meet the requirements for good standing shall be academically disqualified.
-Disqualification is effective when all of a student's grades for the spring or fall semester are recorded by the Registrar's Office.
-Disqualified students who are enrolled in summer school at Golden Gate University School of Law will be withdrawn from their summer courses and will have all summer tuition charges reversed.
-Disqualified students who are enrolled in summer abroad programs will not be withdrawn from those courses.
-However, these students may elect to withdraw, in which case, any reversal of program charges will be at the discretion of the director of that program.
-Students who elect to continue will not receive credit for any courses completed after disqualification unless they are reinstated on academic probation.
+Probationary Leave: Students whose required course GPAs fall at or above 2.0 but below 2.3 after the evaluation period will be withdrawn from their courses for the upcoming term and placed on a one-term probationary leave.
+These students will have the opportunity to submit a Petition to Remain in the JD Program.
+See the Eligibility to Petition to Remain in the JD Program section below for more information.
+Full-time students who are placed on probationary leave after the evaluation period, who are enrolled in the Golden Gate University School of Law summer session will be withdrawn from their summer courses and will have all summer termrelated tuition charges reversed.
+Students on probationary leave who are enrolled in summer abroad programs will not be withdrawn from those courses.
+However, these students may elect to withdraw, in which case, any reversal of program charges will be at the discretion of the institutions with whom they are studying abroad.
+Students who elect to remain enrolled in summer abroad programs will not receive credit for any courses completed during the probationary term unless their petition to remain in the JD program is granted.